 - Coinsurance: After you’ve paid your deductible, the portion of the cost of a covered healthcare service that you pay (20%, for example).

-Does Insurance Cover Mental Health Medications & Prescriptions?
+Does Insurance Cover Mental Health Medications & Prescriptions in Brentwood?

-Yes, many insurance plans cover mental health medications and prescriptions.
+Yes, many insurance plans cover mental health medications and prescriptions in Brentwood, Tennessee.
 The specifics of your coverage are dependent upon your plan’s benefits.
 Additionally, therapy covered by insurance may include medication therapy management (MTM).

-Yes, many plans include online therapy insurance.
+Yes, many plans include online therapy insurance in Brentwood.
 Online therapy covered by insurance became increasingly common during the pandemic.
 However, states have varying online therapy coverage rules and standards.
 Not every state requires insurance to cover the cost of these treatments at the same rate as in-person therapy.5

 Medicaid covers millions of people in the United States, including low-income adults, children, pregnant women, the elderly, and persons with disabilities.
 States are in charge of administering Medicaid, mandated by the federal government.

 Tennessee’s Medicaid program is known as TennCare.
 It primarily serves low-income pregnant women, parents or guardians of minor children, children, and the elderly or disabled.6

 Medicare is a government-run national health insurance program that began in 1965 under the Social Security Administration.
 Today, the Centers for Medicare and Medicaid Services administer its four parts (A-D).

 All of the above provide mental health insurance coverage.7 However, your plan’s benefits determine the specifics of this coverage.
 Medicaid, for example, is the largest payer of mental health services in the United States, increasingly playing a more significant role in the funding of substance use disorder treatment.8

 What Services & Treatments Are Not Covered by Insurance Providers?